 For anyone that is interested in a little personal background:

 After two days of New York City sightseeing aboard an obligatory clichéd London double decker bus, I headed off to the cultural shock capital of the world, Slippery Rock Pennsylvania, population 3,000.
-Slippery Rock was a dry town (no bars) so naturally massive house parties were a daily occurrence.
+Slippery Rock was a dry town (no bars) so naturally massive house parties were a nightly occurrence.
 Two years and many hang overs later, I transferred to the University of South Florida, hoping to improve on my “C-” average.
 I graduated two years later with a degree in Communication, a degree I once thought to be useless.
 I now use this degree daily.

 I am here to help.